 International schools in Bangladesh are centred on the capital Dhaka and second city Chittagong.
 Schools following the Canadian, Australian, American and British systems are among the options available and English-medium teaching is the norm.

 Typically providing co-educational day schooling to both Bengali and expatriate families, international schools range from stand-alone pre-schools, preparatory and senior schools to large through-train institutions that take children from nursery to senior secondary level.

-There are five IB World Schools, with one, the International School Dhaka, authorised to offer the three programmes leading to the International Baccalaureate Diploma, while the others offer one or two of the programmes.
+There are eight IB World Schools, with three of these authorised to offer all three programmes leading to the International Baccalaureate Diploma, while the others offer one or two of the programmes.
 The Australian International School, Dhaka gained authorisation to offer the IB diploma in 2017.

 Many leading schools are members of the Dhaka International Schools Association, which aims to promote professionalism and share best practice.
 Accrediting bodies active in Bangladesh include the Council of International Schools, the Council of British International Schools and the New England Association of Schools and Colleges.